wildanvin/classroomDao/README.md

 ## Deployed version URL

 You can interact with de dApp in this [link](https://classroom-dao.vercel.app/).
-Please take into account that for demonstration purposes each classroom has a max of 3 participants and needs the approval of 2 to execute transactions
+Please take into account that in this demo each classroom has a max of 3 participants and needs the approval of 2 to execute transactions.
+Of course you can change that in the contract `Classroom.sol` at lines 21 & 22 and redeploy

 ## Deployed Address

-The ClassroomFactory.sol contarct is deployed in the Kovan network at 0x9F99a1B4ae3484460b9a812B46A321d749DE59d8
+The `ClassroomFactory.sol` contarct is deployed in the Kovan network at `0x9F99a1B4ae3484460b9a812B46A321d749DE59d8`.

 ## Screencast Link